Prakruthiiii/react-expense-tracker/README.md

-# Smart Expense Manager 💰
+# 💰 Smart Expense Manager (React)

-## 📌 Project Overview

-Smart Expense Manager is a **React-based web application** that helps users track their daily expenses in a simple and organized way.
+A simple and clean **React Expense Tracker Application** built using **functional components and React Hooks**.

-This project is built to demonstrate **React fundamentals**, component-based architecture, state management, and clean UI design.
+This project demonstrates practical React concepts like state management, side effects, and data persistence.

+---

+## 🚀 Features

+- Add expenses with name and amount
+- Delete expenses
+- Calculate total expenses automatically
+- Persist data using **localStorage**
+- Responsive and clean UI

 ---